|

 events – and after his inspirational briefing he proceeded to set a

-totally unique start line in front of the clubhouse (start line one to
+totally unique start line in front of clubhouse (start line one to

-the off bank finishing post), perfect for the very unusual wind
+off bank finishing post), perfect for very unusual wind

 direction!